dymmond/mongoz/docs/documents.md

 {!> ../docs_src/documents/declaring_models.py !}
 ```

+### Embedded Documents

+There is a special [section](./embedded-documents.md) dedicated to explain what is this and how
+simple it is to use with the current documents.

 ## The Meta class

 When declaring a document, it is **crucial** having the `Meta` class declared.
 There is where you